TomWagg/coding-with-em/docs/pages/problems/survival.rst

 .. figure:: ../../_static/boardroom_survival.png
     :align: center
+    :width: 500px

     Survival of the fittest!

 Welcome to the survival problem - where only the fittest survive!

 Nah just kidding.
 In this problem you're going to simulate the spread of a mutation in a population of alleles and track genetic drift and natural selection.
 Not too tricky right?

+.. admonition:: Keep going until the end!

+    This one has a lot of parts, but trust me, part 4 will make it all worth it 😁

 Concepts
 --------